Teacher Mental Health — How Can it Be Supported?

 What may be affecting a teacher’s mental health?

 Teachers may feel overrun, and exhausted mentally, emotionally, and physically.
 The toll teaching takes may be great for some, especially if they already have preexisting mental illnesses or disorders like depression or severe anxiety.
 Added to that, teachers often feel that they have no support, or can’t even talk about what they’re going through for fear of being misrepresented or perhaps judged by colleagues.
 As mental health shifts into focus in schools as it becomes apparent that more and more children and teens face such difficulties, what about teachers?
-For students to be successful and have inspiring educators, as is so often expressed a factor to student success, then is the mental health of teachers being adequately prioritized as well?
+For students to be successful and have inspiring educators, as is so often expressed as a factor to student success, then is the mental health of teachers being adequately prioritized as well?

 What about at your school?
 Are there any measures in place to assist teachers who may be struggling?
 And what about preventative measures?
 Let’s take a look at what some schools are doing, as well of some helpful resources you can look to if you’re an educator who wants take better care of your mental health, and the mental health of your school.